Services

 In this tutorial, you'll create a

-that all application classes can use to get heroes.
-Instead of creating that service with new
+HeroService that all application classes can use to get heroes.
+Instead of creating that service with new, you'll rely on Angular dependency injection to inject it into the HeroesComponent constructor.

 Services are a great way to share information among classes that don't know each other.
 You'll create a